UK-MAC/CloverLeaf/README.md

 * Serial - contains a serial version with no MPI or OpenMP
 * OpenMP - contains an OpenMP version only with no MPI
 * MPI - contains an MPI only implementation
-* OpenACC - contains an OpenACC/MPI implementation
+* OpenACC - contains an OpenACC/MPI implementation that works under the Cray compiler
+* HMPP- contains another OpenACC/MPI implementation that works with the CAPS and Cray compiler
+* Offload - contains an Intel Offload/MPI implementation
+* CUDA - contains the CUDA/MPI implementation
 * Ref - contains a hybrid OpenMP/MPI implemention.
 The Serial, OpenMP and MPI versions are extracted from this version so should not diverge from it apart from the removal of the relevant software models.